davidpham5/blogging-is-back-baby/src/content/projects/Project - Databases Intro.md

 Certain technologies trade safety for speed, performance, or cost.
 ↪ memcache is not durable by design as it focuses on speed

+## normalization
+> Say your business is "Dave's Piano Service" and you have 312 clients.
+In one giant table, that business name is typed out **312 times**.
+Now you rebrand.
+You update 312 rows, and if 3 of them fail halfway through, you now have a database that disagrees with itself about your own company's name.
+That's not a hypothetical — that's Tuesday.
+>
+> So instead: **store each fact exactly once, and point at it.** Your business lives in `accounts` — one row, one name.
+Every client just carries a **reference** to it.
+Rebrand?
+Change one row.
+Done.
+>
+> That's the heart of relational databases.
+It's why "relational" is in the name, and the idea of _store it once, reference it everywhere_ is called **normalization**.

 **SQL**
 A NoSQL database is more like a folder full of documents, such as markdown files or JSON files.
 This is different from a relational database which is structured like spreadsheets with defined rows and columns.
 MongoDB is an example that models its files in this document-based way.